Tips For Reducing Closing Costs With a Seller Concession

 The benefits for the house buyer are the most significant.
 The seller's concessions allow them to pay a lower price when some of their closing costs are paid.
 Thus the home is more affordable for the buyer, and they have cash in reserve.

 Yet, the seller also has something to gain from the seller's concessions.
-If they agree to this, they also increase the chances of selling their property.
-The entire selling process will happen much faster than without them agreeing to seller concessions.
+If they agree, they also increase the chances of selling their property.
+The selling process will happen much faster than without them agreeing to seller concessions.

 Seller Concessions Can Be Adjusted Based on The Real Estate Market

 What should be made clear is that a seller's concession can be worked so that the seller is not taking less money for their home.
-You might see a seller contributing towards the closing costs in a seller's market but not actually sell for less.
+You might see a seller contributing towards the closing costs in a seller's market but not selling for less.

 Using the example above, a seller can pay for a buyer's closing costs by increasing the sales price by $10,000 to $410,000.
 The seller will net their asking price of $400,000, and the buyer will get their $10,000 concession.
 This would be the same as the seller accepting a full-price offer.

-The only potential problem you have to worry about is the home appraising for the higher sale price.
+The only potential problem you have to worry about is the home appraising for a higher sale price.
 Usually, this is not an issue.

 Seller concessions cover almost everything included in the closing costs.
-They can cover the fees and taxes, as well as the title insurance.
+They can cover the fees, taxes, and title insurance.